Business Structures for Locator & Pages

 What could be possible setups and why would those be recommended?

-Basic - One account to hold them all
+Basic - One business to hold them all

-In a basic setup there would be only one account holding all Locations.
+In a basic setup there would be only one business holding all Locations.

 • All Locations should be displayed in the Locator